 Maintaining the right number of medical equipment or mobile assets in each room is critical to keeping operations running smoothly—especially in high-use or resource-dependent areas.
-PAR Level tracking empowers staff to compare real-time room-level counts against Target (ideal) and Critical (minimum) thresholds so they can act before shortages disrupt care or workflow.
+Periodical Automatic Replenishment (PAR) Level tracking empowers staff to compare real-time room-level counts against Target (ideal) and Critical (minimum/maximum) thresholds so they can act before shortages disrupt care or workflow.

 Topics include: